SMikhlevskiy/UAFinance/README.md

 Application is available on Yandex Store, and now is preparing for publication on Google PlayMarket.

-In the application I used Goole MAP API, LocationManager, FragmentViewPAger, AlarmManager, Services, BroadcastReciver(with start On Boot Device), AsyncTask, HttpURLConnection, NavigationView, Handlers, FloatingActionButton, DrawerLayout, Animation, WebView, GSON, JACKSON, XmlPullParser, PreferenceFragment.
+In the application I used Goole MAP API, LocationManager, FragmentViewPAger, AlarmManager, Services, BroadcastReciver(with start On Boot Device), AsyncTask, HttpURLConnection, NavigationView, Handlers, FloatingActionButton, DrawerLayout, Animation, WebView, GSON, JACKSON, XmlPullParser, PreferenceFragment, SQLiteOpenHelper,Parcelable, Intent.

 Main Screen